50 years of spin glass theory

 Another consequence within computer science has been the recognition of interest in `typical' as well as `worst-case' studies.

-As well as both EA and SK stimulating much further research in theoretical physics \cite{Far}, the SK model also provided new exciting challenges for mathematical physicists \cite{Ascona} \cite{Guerra} and probabilists \cite{Talagrand} \cite{Panchenko} and led to several new developments in both subjects.
-Its rigorous solution by Michel Talagrand played a significant role in his award of the 2024 Abel Prize.
+As well as both models stimulating much further research in theoretical condensed matter physics, the Sherrington--Kirkpatrick model also provided new exciting challenges for mathematical physicists \cite{Guerra} and probabilists \cite{Talagrand} \cite{Panchenko} and led to several new developments in both subjects.
+Its rigorous solution by Michel Talagrand played an important role in his earning the 2024 Abel Prize.

-So, the SK model is indeed `solvable' but the solution has proven to be very subtle, as well as consequential.
+So, the Sherrington--Kirkpatrick model is indeed `solvable', but the solution has proven to be very subtle, as well as consequential.

-Prior to SK, mean field/infinite-range theory was mostly considered to be fairly trivial .
-However, its study has demonstrated that it can be complex and highly non-trivial when it involves quenched disorder and frustration (competing interactions or instructions).
-It has spawned a plethora of conceptual extensions, some physics oriented but many also in other areas.
-Also, in issues concerning information communication, the internet has made distance essentially irrelevant.
+Prior to the publication of Ref. {\cite{SK}}, mean field (or infinite-range) theory was mostly considered to be fairly trivial.
+However, the study of the SK model has demonstrated that it can be complex and highly non-trivial when it involves quenched disorder and frustration (competing interactions or instructions).
+It has spawned a plethora of conceptual extensions, some physics-orientated but also many in many other areas.

-The actual alloys that started the journey have not proven practically valuable, but one of us (DS) has argued that the pictures developed provide possible understanding of some other solid state alloys, experimentally discovered long ago and of practical value but with less theoretical investigation, such as relaxor ferroelectrics and martensitic shape-memory alloys. \cite{DS4Giorgio}.
+Returning to materials, the actual alloys that started the journey have not proven practically valuable, but one of us (DS) has argued that the pictures developed provide possible understanding of some other solid state alloys, experimentally discovered long ago and of practical value but with less theoretical investigation, such as relaxor ferroelectrics and martensitic shape-memory alloys.

-Finally, we may note that blue sky experimental studies of some alloys at low temperature have, by a combination of attempts at theoretical modelling, observations of puzzling anomalies, curiosity, tenacity and brilliance, led to a `cornucopia'\cite{PWAPhysicsToday} of unanticipated major conceptual, theoretical, mathematical and practical-computational advances, with more expected.
+In conclusion, we have tried to show briefly how blue sky experimental studies of some alloys at low temperature have, by a combination of theoretical minimalist modelling, unconventional analysis, recognition of puzzling anomalies, curiosity, tenacity and brilliance, led to unanticipated major conceptual/theoretical, mathematical, practically-applicable and computational advances, illustrating the under-appreciated power of theoretical physics for conceptual and mathematical transfers of understanding and applications between often-physically-quite-different areas of science and its application.